standardsemiconductor/VELDT-getting-started/README.md

 Warning: no synopsis given.
 You should edit the .cabal file and add one.
 You may want to edit the .cabal file and add a Description field.
 ```
-We can remove the `Main.hs` file because we will not be creating just a library, not an executable:
+We can remove the `Main.hs` file because we will be creating a library, not an executable:
 ```console
 foo@bar:~/VELDT-getting-started/veldt$ rm Main.hs
 ```